russmckendrick/blog/content/posts/2021-12-28-ansible-azure-setup-new-mac/index.md

 ---
 title: "Ansible setup with Azure on a new Mac"
+description: "Learn how to set up Ansible with Azure on a new Mac, addressing common issues with cryptography and module dependencies."
 author: "Russ McKendrick"
-date: 2021-12-28T13:38:25Z
+date: "2021-12-28T13:38:25+01:00"
-description: "Learn how to set up Ansible with Azure on a new Mac, addressing common issues with cryptography and module dependencies."
-draft: false
-showToc: true
+tags:
+  - "macos"
+  - "azure"
+  - "ansible"
 cover:
   image: "cover.png"
   relative: true
   alt: "Learn how to set up Ansible with Azure on a new Mac, addressing common issues with cryptography and module dependencies."
-tags:
-  - "macos"
-  - "azure"
-  - "ansible"
+draft: false
+showToc: true
 ---

 Following on from upgrading my Macs to all M1-based ones, I get around to finally needing to use Ansible; typically, I would install Python using [PyEnv](/2021/10/30/managing-python-on-macos-monterey/) and then run the following ...